KubeRocketCI/docs/docs/use-cases/index.md

 # Overview

-The Use Cases section provides useful recommendations of how to operate with the EPAM Delivery Platform tools and manage the custom resources.
+The Use Cases section provides useful recommendations of how to operate with the KubeRocketCI tools and manage the custom resources.
 Get acquainted with the description of technical scenarios and solutions.

 ## Scaffold And Deploy FastAPI Application